cleishm/jsmockito/README.md

     verify(mockedObject).push("foo");
     verify(mockedObject).pop();

-For more examples and documentation, look in the doc directory.
+For more examples and documentation, run 'ant doc' and then look in the doc directory.

 Who is your bartender?